Systematic Survey of the Correlation between Northern HECR Events and SDSS Galaxies: Results

-The right panels of Fig. \ref{fig:ccor00to24} are the cross-correlation functions between the AGASA events and the positions of galaxies shown in the corresponding left panels ({\it histograms}).
-In order to compare them to the cases of isotropic events, we also show the cross-correlation functions between isotropically distributed events and the galaxies in green.
-We simulate isotropically distributed events with the same number as the AGASA data 100 times and estimate the averages ({\it crosses}) and standard deviations of the cross-correlation functions ({\it error bars}).
-These standard deviations can be regarded as 1 $\sigma$ statistical errors.
+Whether the AGASA events globally correlate with galaxy distribution or not can be quantified by cumulative cross-correlation functions shown in the right panels, which correspond to the left panels.
+For comparison, we also show the cumulative cross-correlation functions between events randomly distributed with being compatible to the geometry of the AGASA exposure and the same galaxies with error bars.
+We simulated the same number of random events as the AGASA data 100000 times and calculated a cross-correlation function for each event set.
+Then, we estimated the averages ({\it crosses}) and standard deviations of the cross-correlation functions ({\it error bars}).
+These standard deviations can be regarded as 1 $\sigma$ statistical errors if the fluctuation of a cumulative cross-correlation function follows the Gaussian distribution.
+The cumulative cross-correlation functions calculated from the data are in excess of the cumulative cross-correlation functions predicted by the randomly distributed event sets at small angular scale in the cases of $0.006 \leq z < 0.012$ and $0.012 \leq z < 0.018$.
+On the other hand, positive excess is not found for $0.001 \leq z < 0.006$ and $0.018 \leq z < 0.024$ at small angular scale.